Stefan-Nilsson/Learning-C-/README.md

-# Learning-C-
+# Learning-C#-
-Here I will do some small and fun projects to learn some C#
+Here I will do small and fun projects to learn some C#